Josaphat Park

-Josaphat Park (Parc Josaphat; Josaphatpark) is an urban public park of 20 ha in the municipality of Schaerbeek in Brussels, Belgium.
+Josaphat Park (Parc Josaphat, /fr/; Josaphatpark, /nl/) is an urban public park of 20 ha in the municipality of Schaerbeek in Brussels, Belgium.
 The hilly English-style park was designed between 1901 and 1904 by the landscape architect Edmond Galoppin, as part of an urban project including the Teniers-Josaphat district.

 The park's outstanding feature is its string of ponds, fed by the Josaphat stream.
 Many rare trees (remnants of a botanical garden) and animals thrive in this urban environment.
 The municipal stadium that was formerly used by the football club K.V.V.
 Crossing Elewijt lies in the park's north-western corner.
 There is also a primary school (Chazal School), a tennis club (R.T.C.
 Lambermont), the municipal greenhouses, a petting zoo, two playgrounds, a minigolf course, an archery range, three guinguettes (La Laiterie, La Buvette Saint-Sebastiaan, and La Guinguette Populeir), a bandstand, a food kiosk (Josaphine's), and many sculptures adorn the park.

-This park is served by the tram stops Chazal, Héliotropes/Heliotropen and Louis Bertrand (on line 7), as well as the bus stops Chazal and Josaphat (on lines 64 and 65) and Azalées/Azalea, Crossing, Latinis and Louis Bertrand (on line 66).